Stripe Elements with React: Seamless Checkout

 Implement useStripe and useElements hooks to trigger confirmPayment.
 Use redirect: 'if_required' to preserve SPA routing.
 This prevents hard navigation breaks during 3D Secure challenges.

 Map Stripe status responses to React state machines.
 Handle requires_action, succeeded, and processing states explicitly.
-Attach subscription metadata to the PaymentIntent.
-This ensures webhook routing aligns with billing cycles and grace periods.
+Attach subscription metadata to the PaymentIntent to ensure webhook routing aligns with billing cycles and grace periods.

 import { useStripe, useElements } from '@stripe/react-stripe-js';